Mitzvah Corps Israel

 In the morning, the group will volunteer at Beit Yalin, a natural preservation project, helping to maintain the historic power of the city of Jerusalem.
 From there, they’ll visit Har Herzl, the military cemetery, and discuss the impact of mandatory military service both on the national culture, veteran’s affairs, and memorializing those who sacrifice for Israel, especially in comparison to military and veteran culture in the United States.
 After lunch, they’ll visit Hebrew Union College, the Reform Jewish movement’s rabbinic school in Israel, and then meet with leaders of Women of the Wall, an organization dedicated to bringing progressive Jewish values, particularly regarding women’s rights at the Kotel, to Israel.
 After some free time to take care of some final shopping, the group will close out their trip, and head to the airport.

-The group lands bright and early into Boston Logan International Airport.
+The group lands bright and early into their domestic airport.
 Thank you for joining us!

 What is the typical group size?